-Sustained near-term declines in mass transit ridership has created an opportunity to introduce more efficient modelsSTARTUPS ON OUR RADARUrban mobility platform that provides real time data to rideshare companies and transit authorities to optimize MaaS and public transit – i.e. replacing fixed, low-ridership routes with smaller-form-factor, dynamically routed vehiclesSTARTUPS ON OUR RADAROn-demand and pre-scheduled transit that aggregate passengers with similar origins and destinations.
+Sustained near-term declines in mass transit ridership has created an opportunity to introduce more efficient modelsSTARTUPS ON OUR RADARUrban mobility platform that provides real time data to rideshare companies and transit authorities to optimize MaaS and public transit – i.e., replacing fixed, low-ridership routes with smaller-form-factor, dynamically-routed vehiclesSTARTUPS ON OUR RADAROn-demand and pre-scheduled transit that aggregate passengers with similar origins and destinations.

 Mass transit and ridesharing will eventually rebound to pre-COVID-19 levels, but new protocols and technology will be implemented to ensure rider safety.
-New health passportsSTARTUPS ON OUR RADARBiometrics-based digital identity startup that has created new health credentialing servicesAI-enabled security startup developing immunity passports or passenger classes could be created to regulate travel clearances based on time stamped health scores or COVID-19 test results.
+New health passportsSTARTUPS ON OUR RADARBiometrics-based digital identity startup that has created new health credentialing servicesAI-enabled security startup developing immunity passports or passenger classes could be created to regulate travel clearances based on time-stamped health scores or COVID-19 test results.

 Air travel will fundamentally change, much in the same way it did post 9/11.
 Airports will implement contactless technology such as biometric-enabled security systemsSTARTUPS ON OUR RADARContactless airport check-in technology with automated health screening and temperature and heart rate detection capabilities that allow passengers to be screened without ever touching anything or producing passports.
-Ubiquitous AI-enabled sensors and gesture and eye movement-based interactions will minimize queues and optimize the boarding process.
+Ubiquitous AI-enabled sensors as well as gesture and eye movement-based interactions will minimize queues and optimize the boarding process.

 The global banking ecosystem has proven resilient in the face of the pandemic.
 The public continues to trust financial institutions, payment networks and providers, given no significant infrastructure outages have been reported.
 However, the sector is far from immune to the impacts of COVID-19.
-In the short term, there will be significant changes in operating models – some of which will lead to long-term impacts.
+In the short term, there will be significant changes in operating models – some of which will have long-term impacts.